ELVIS-Project/elvis-database/docs/Deployment_Guide.rst

 Our deployment server is Fedora 19 (RHEL 7) virtual machine with lots of memory and some CPU space.
 When asked to install additional (server) packages, I didn't select any, because we'd probably have installed more software than needed, which is an unnecessary maintenance burden.

+Note: Install EPEL repository for a whole lot of things... including rabbitmq.

 Minor Customization and Install Updates
 ---------------------------------------